-Time series data is omnipresent in our lives as we can encounter it in pretty much any domain - such as sensors and monitoring.
+Time series data is omnipresent in our lives.
+It is everywhere, from weather forecasts and stock prices to sensors and monitoring systems in industrial automation environments.
 What is time series data?
-What are the best databases, visualization tools and techniques to use?
+What are the best databases, time series data visualization tools and techniques to use?

-Time series data is omnipresent in our lives as we can encounter it in pretty much any domain.
-Sensors, monitoring, weather forecasts, stock prices, exchange rates, application performance metrics are just a few examples.
+Time series data is omnipresent in our lives.
+We can encounter it in pretty much any domain: sensors, monitoring, weather forecasts, stock prices, exchange rates, application performance, and a multicity of other metrics that we rely on in our professional and daily lives.

-In this article we will summarize all the knowledge that you may need in order to use time series data as a way to gain business insights or conduct a study.
-We will learn the main concepts related to gathering, organizing and usage, including types and formats, ways to store and collect it, as well as diving into the fundamentals of analysis and visualization techniques.
+In this article, we will summarize all theoretical information about time series data.
+This basic knowledge is required for you to use time series data sets as a way to gain business insights or conduct a study.
+We will cover the main concepts related to gathering, organizing and usage of time series data.
+You will learn about the types and formats of time series data, ways to store and collect it.
+As well as diving into the fundamentals of analysis and visualization techniques explained on multiple time series data examples.

 Time is the central attribute that distinguishes time series from other types of data.
 The time intervals applied to assemble the collected data in a chronological order are called the time series frequency.
-So having time as one of the main axes would be the main indicator that a given dataset is a time series.
+So having time as one of the main axes would be the main indicator that a given dataset is time-series.

 Here are three basic types of data, divided by the role of time in a dataset presentation: